Artist

 How much does Moby make in a year?

-Moby is modeled at $1.1M-$4.4M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Moby is estimated at $1.1M-$4.4M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Moby still make money?